basking-in-the-sun2000/solar-logger/ideas.md

 		- For instance, normally heat it to 60°C, but overheat it to 70-75°C if tomorrow will be poor.
 The regular 60°C would run if the forecast is good, however the other would only run when tomorrow isn't a good forecast.
 			- This assumes you have two thermostats, or a way to change the set-point to a higher level with a logic signal

+- Divert loads when the voltage rises too much.

+- Allow seasonal control for the diverter
+	- Disable a load during a season or a repeat date

 + Allow saved balance to provide conditions for the diverter
 	+ Even if the forecast is poor, but there is enough of a balance to run the diverting load
 	+ The required balance might be needed further down the year, so this complicates this.
 Specially if only a few months generate the year's saved balance